Dhruv68/Distributed_File_System/README.md

 	Time:   To implement the time loop for executing the scheduler function to search for a malicious attack

  	Getpass:  To implement the hide input feature for passwords

 If you lack any single library from above, then install it before performing or implementing this project.
+The simple way to install these libraries in your system is to write “pip install ________(library name)” on the anaconda prompt or cmd

+Note:
+Change the absolute Path in all server files and the scheduler file to the location of the files directory of each server in your system

 Step 3:
-Download this project or clone it in your device.
+Clone this project from the Github repository in your system.

 Step 4:
-Open this project then run the all server program (server1, server2, server3).
-         Get the Ip address that you will get after executing the second cell.(output will be the Ip address like: 192.168.2.64)
+Open the project in your IDE or Jupyter notebook and run all three server files.
+You will get the IP address of that server.
+Copy that server IP address and paste it into the second cell of the master file in the IP array sequentially.
+Enter the IP address in sequence like: IP = ["Server1 IP", "Server2 IP", "Server3 IP"].
+Then run the master node.

 Step 5:
-Copy that Ip address and write it inside the IP_address variable that you will find it in the master node in second cell.
-        Enter the IP address in sequance like: IP_address = ["Server1 IP", "Server2 IP", "Server3 IP"]
-        Then run the master node.
+Before running the “client-dhruv.ipynb” file edit the validation excel sheet in a master folder by adding your username and password.

 Step 6:
-Before running the client node, please enter you user name and password into the validation excell sheet.
+After making changes in the validation file, run the “scheduler.ipynb” file present in the master folder.
+This file will execute continuously until you stop executing this file externally.

 Step 7:
-Run the Client Node and enter the operation that you want to perform.
+Now you can execute the “client-dhruv.ipynb” file.
+Initially, it will ask for a username and password.
+Enter the username and password that you have entered in the validation sheet.

+Step 8:
+ After that, you will be able to perform all the operations like creating a directory and file, writing a file, updating the file, deleting a file, renaming a file, listing file names, and a few more operations.
+All data will be stored in an encrypted format at the server end.

+Step 9:
+If you want to see the log of the operations performed by the client.
+You will find the logger text file in the master folder.

+Step 10:
+When you delete any file physically from any of the servers.
+The pop-up will be displayed automatically and indicates the file which is deleted and the server from which it is deleted.